COLLEGE OF ARTS AND SCIENCES

-- GRE General Test scores of 500 on both Verbal and Quantitative areas.
+- GRE General test scores of 153 (Verbal) and 144 (Quantitative).
 The Miller Analogies Test (MAT) scores will be accepted only in unusual circumstances.

 - Applicants who were not Psychology majors may be required to complete undergraduate Psychology courses as a condition of admission to a program or as a condition for approval to Degree Candidacy.